rails/mission_control-jobs/README.md

 # All pending jobs of a given class with limit and offset
 ActiveJob.jobs.pending.where(job_class: "SomeJob").limit(10).offset(5)

-# For adpaters that support these statuses:
+# For adapters that support these statuses:
 # All scheduled/in-progress/finished jobs of a given class
 ActiveJob.jobs.scheudled.where(job_class: "SomeJob")
 ActiveJob.jobs.in_progress.where(job_class: "SomeJob")